 Shaw Trust aims to meet the highest standards in accessibility.
 This website has been designed and developed in accordance with the BSI (British Standards Institution) BS8878:2010 standard.
 In addition, this site has been developed in conjunction with Shaw Trust's own Accessibility Services (opens in new tab or window)

 .
 The site has been reviewed by accessibility experts and tested by a team of disabled testers.
-A full accessibility audit was conducted on this website in August and 2016, and the website is currently being amended to meet the highest standards: WCAG (Web Content Authoring Guidelines) 2.0 Level AAA.
+A full accessibility audit was conducted on this website in August and 2016, and the website was amended to meet the highest standards: WCAG (Web Content Authoring Guidelines) 2.0 Level AAA.